Anshum-Malhotra/React-assessment-29may2025/README.md

-To run the project locally, navigate to the "dynamic-multi-step-form-react directory" and follow these steps:
+To run the project locally, navigate to the "feature/preassessment/multi-step-form-react" branch and follow these steps:

 npm install